 Under the hood of Singapore’s first AI-powered pay-per-km car insurance

-Covered aims to offer drivers tailor-made insurance premiums and maintenance coverage according to their lifestyles, enabling them to get a car insurance plan better suited to their needs.
+Covered is Singapore’s first artificial intelligence (AI)-driven pay-per-kilometre insurance and maintenance plan.
+It aims to offer drivers tailor-made insurance premiums and maintenance coverage according to their lifestyles, enabling them to get a car insurance plan better suited to their needs.

 Once the device is installed, the device will begin to track the vehicle’s odometer data, which will be used to calculate usage-based insurance and maintenance charges.
 Data is collected, processed and forwarded by QI's scalable Fleet Mobility & Data Platform (FMDP) that ensures fast and accurate calculation of various information and alerts.
 Rates per kilometre are determined by the applicant’s age, type of vehicle and driving experience, with the average rate being 12 cents/km.